 The Internet Bridge for the tado° system is not available for purchase separately, but is included as standard in all Starter Kits and is necessary for connecting all tado° components.
 The communication of the tado° components with the Internet Bridge is done by building an “Ultra Low Power” wireless network.

 The range of the Internet Bridge depends largely on the structural characteristics of the building, but can be up to 20 meters.
-The tado° radiator thermostat Starter Kit V3+ is available in the following shops:
+The tado° radiator thermostat Starter Kit V3+ is available on Amazon:

 Installation of the tado° Starter Kit V3+